 The Winslow Church of England School Maths vision

-- From Years 1 to 6, planning overviews follow ‘White Rose Mastery Overviews – term by term’ as closely as possible.
+- From Years Reception to 6, planning overviews follow ‘White Rose Mastery Overviews – term by term’ as closely as possible, employing their Premium Resources and End of Unit/Term assessments.
+Currently, KS1 are following the Mastering Number Scheme from NCETM.

-- To ensure a broader, richer, deeper experience for more-able pupils, problems are given in a range of styles: unfamiliar contexts, White Rose, requiring the application of a number of Maths strands, extending a range of strategies, multistep problems.
+- To ensure a broader, richer, deeper experience for more-able pupils, problems are given in a range of styles: unfamiliar contexts, White Rose, requiring the application of a number of Maths strands, a range of representations, multi-step problems.

 - Planning and teaching is informed by the principle ‘Concrete to visual/pictorial to abstract’.
 Teachers use a range of concrete and visual resources when developing concepts.